amilily0710/PCPC/README.md

  <img width="200" height="200" src = "https://user-images.githubusercontent.com/75411735/160635145-2b8b89a7-c7be-4051-be63-35332e6aefdc.png">

  It has already been two years since the world was deprived of its daily life due to COVID-19.
 As children start wearing masks at daycare centers, language development is being delayed because they communicate with masks during the golden age of language.
 Children who start to encounter language through imitation are not exposed to facial expressions, mouth shapes, and gestures through masks, depriving them of opportunities for language development.
 The development of language and communication is closely related to cognitive development.
 These decisive growth factors have led us to think that we need to take action in the prolonged pandemic.
+This goal has been set to ensure that children can be educated in any situation.

 ## <img width="30" heigth="30" src="https://user-images.githubusercontent.com/75411735/160313664-de1a6a0a-0d48-43c6-95ac-0842a99ddb4e.png"> Used technology